EURREC Publication Ethics & Publication Malpractice Statement

 Editorial Board will be created from acredited specialists in the field.
 The editor is required to provide full names and affiliations of the members as well as actual contact information for the editorial office on the journal webpage.

-The editor should be responsible for deciding which of the articles put forward to the journal should be published.
+The editor is responsible for deciding which of the articles put forward for review and publication.
 The validation of the relevant work and its importance to researchers and readers must always lead such decisions.
 The editor may be guided by the policies of the journal's editorial board and restricted by such legal requirements, copyright infringement and plagiarism.
 The editor may consult making decision with other editors or reviewers.

 Peer review approval